alhosani-abdulla/adf4351-controller/README.md

    git clone https://github.com/alhosani-abdulla/adf4351-controller.git
    ```
 2. Restart Arduino IDE
-3. The library will appear as "LORegisterLibrary" in **Sketch → Include Library**
+3. The library will appear as "ADF4351Controller" in **Sketch → Include Library**

 ### Method 2: ZIP Installation
 1. Download the repository as ZIP from GitHub